SokolovskiR/yandex-data-science-course/README.md

 Machine learning model to predict revenue and loss risk.

 ### [3.
 ML in business: prediction of gold recovery rate in mining industry](03-gold-recovery-prediction-mining-industry)
-Machine learning model to predict the gold recovery rate an stages of technological processing of gold-bearing ore.
+Machine learning model to predict the gold recovery rate at stages of technological processing of gold-bearing ore.

 <img src="https://www.standmatters.nl/web/mod_files/portfolio_intro/detail/1525170944more.jpg" alt="drawing" width="400"/>